Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 32 active transport stops operating in Glendenning, consisting of a mix of buses.
-These stops are served by 24 individual routes, collectively providing 1,321 weekly passenger trips.
+Glendenning has 32 active public transport stops, all of which are bus stops.
+These stops are served by 24 different routes that collectively facilitate 1,321 weekly passenger trips.
 Transport accessibility is rated as good, with residents typically located 219 meters from the nearest transport stop.
-In this primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 84%, while train accounts for 9%.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
+Most residents commute outward due to Glendenning's primarily residential nature.
+The dominant mode of transport is car, used by 84% of residents, while train usage stands at 9%.
+Vehicle ownership averages 1.7 per dwelling, higher than the regional average.

-According to the 2021 Census, a high 28.6% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 188 trips per day across all routes, equating to approximately 41 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 28.6%, work from home, which may reflect COVID-19 conditions.
+Service frequency across all routes averages 188 trips per day, equating to approximately 41 weekly trips per individual stop.

 Frequently Asked Questions - Transport